zapier/resthooks/posts/docs.md

 ## Links

-1. [Security Best Practices](/security) various patterns for ensuring that intent and identity are maintained.
+1. [Security Best Practices](/docs/security/) patterns to verify intent and identity for hooks.
-2. [Performance Best Practices](/performance) various patterns for ensuring your servers stay performant.
+2. [Performance Best Practices](/docs/performance/) patterns for ensure your code is performant.
-3. [Alternatives To REST Hooks](/alternatives) other real-time patterns in use around the web.
+3. [Alternatives To REST Hooks](/docs/alternatives/) other real-time patterns in use around the web.

 ## What are REST Hooks?
 What are they not?